Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Asymptotic limits

 The large-deviation limit $\lambda \gg 1$ and $X\gg 1$ is especially interesting.
-The reason for that is a unique way of the most probable transfer of a significant amount of energy to large distances, specific for lattice-gas models (such as the KMP) which have with a positive second derivative of the compressibility $\sigma(u)$ with respect to $u$ \cite{MS2013}.
-In this case the optimal path has the form of an adiabatically evolving \emph{traveling doublon}: coupled large-amplitude solitary pulses of $u$ and $v$ \cite{MS2013,ZarfatyM}.
+The reason for that is a unique way of the most probable transfer of a significant amount of energy to large distances, specific for lattice-gas models (such as the KMP) for which the second derivative of the compressibility $\sigma(u)$ with respect to $u$ \cite{MS2013} is positive.
+In this case the optimal path has the form of a \emph{traveling doublon}: a pair of coupled large-amplitude solitary pulses of $u$ and $v$ \cite{MS2013,ZarfatyM}.
 The amplitudes of the $u$ and $v$ pulses slowly (adiabatically) vary with time \cite{MS2013}.
 An adiabatic perturbation theory, which describes this nontrivial process in our present setting, is a slightly modified version of the perturbation theory of Ref. \cite{MS2013}, where a step-like initial $u$-profile were considered, and $X$ was zero.

-The adiabatic perturbation theory of Ref. \cite{MS2013} exploits the strong inequality $\lambda\gg 1$ which guarantees a large length-scale separation between the relatively small internal region of the doublon and the large-scale \emph{exterior} regions in front of the doublon and behind it.
-In the external region one can neglect the diffusion terms in the MFT equations (\ref{d1}) and (\ref{d2}).
-The diffusion, however, is important for the description of the doublon itself (the internal region).
+The adiabatic perturbation theory of Ref. \cite{MS2013} exploits the strong inequality $\lambda\gg 1$ which guarantees a large length-scale separation between the relatively small \emph{interior} region of the doublon and the large-scale \emph{exterior} regions in front of the doublon and behind it.
+In the exterior regions one can neglect the diffusion terms in the MFT equations (\ref{d1}) and (\ref{d2}).
+The diffusion, however, is important for the description of the doublon itself (the interior region).
 Importantly, when viewed from the exterior regions, the doublon can be effectively described as a single \emph{point-like singularity} located at a point $x = X_d(t)$ which travels in space.
-The singularity carries a finite energy $M(t)$, a finite jump of the momentum $V(t) = p_1 - p_2$ (where the subscripts 1 and 2 refer to ``in front of the singularity" and ``behind the singularity", respectively), and a finite value of the Hamiltonian $\mathcal{H}(t)$, corresponding to the canonical MFT equations (\ref{d1}) and (\ref{d2}).
-These quantities slowly depend on time.
+The singularity carries a finite energy $M(t)$, a finite jump of the ``momentum" $V(t) = p_1 - p_2$ (where the subscripts 1 and 2 refer to ``in front of the singularity" and ``behind the singularity", respectively), and a finite value of the Hamiltonian $\mathcal{H}(t)$, corresponding to the MFT equations (\ref{d1}) and (\ref{d2}) rewritten in the Hamiltonian form (that is, in the canonical variables $u$ and $p$).
+The quantities $M(t)$, $V(t)$ and $\mathcal{H}(t)$ slowly depend on time.
 They are formally defined as